Money and duty free for Oman

 Sat-Wed 0800-1200 and Thurs 0830-1130.

 There are no restrictions on the import or export of local or foreign currency.
+However, amounts exceeding OMR6,000 or equivalent must be declared by all travellers.
+Monetary instruments and precious belongings can be declared online.

 Currency is easily exchanged in banks, money exchange centres and major hotels.
 It is advisable to take US Dollars or Pounds Sterling.